| Sneak Peeks

 I had kept no souvenirs, especially none of Korea and its craggy mountains, and had seen nothing of his

 memento scenery.
-But once I saw a pair of tanker goggles hanging like an outsize Rosary on the post of his bed
+But once I saw a pair of tanker goggles hanging like an outsize Rosary on the post of

 at Dutch Siciliano's garage.
 That's where he roomed on the second floor, in three small rooms, dusty and

 cluttered and strongly odored.
 You could smell oil and grease from below.
-You’d swear along with them you
+You’d swear along with them

 could smell acid-like cosmoline and spent gunpowder.
 It was like the residue of a convoy's passing still